FAQs

 What is your mission and vision at South SHore Permaculture?

-IS the pdc APPROPRIATE FOR GRADUATES OF OTHER PDC’S?
+IS the pdc APPROPRIATE FOR GRADUATES OF OTHER PDCS?

 Absolutely.
-Whether you’re brand-new to permaculture, or a seasoned permie professional, there’s always something new to learn or experience with this course.
-Plus, the opportunity to build community and network locally is special and unique to our organization.
+Whether you’re brand-new to permaculture or a seasoned permie professional, there’s always something new to learn or experience with this course.
+Additionally, our focus on building community and fostering local connections on the South Shore is a unique aspect of our program.

 is this course family-friendly?